- Bankroll

 - Asian handicap ladder is mostly model-only.

-- Corners + cards markets need an additional provider.
+- Corners + cards markets are partial.

 - Player props for football aren't priced.